A handout rather than a worksheet looking at the whole and half step intervals that combine to create Major and minor scales

 Before we start to teach our music theory students about harmony and melody etc it is vital that they first develop an understanding of the "names" assigned to musical notes.

-Having mastered the ability to assign the appropriate name (or names) to any given musical note then it is time for our students to be able to combine sequences of those notes into major (or minor for that matter?) scales.
+Having mastered the ability to assign the appropriate name (or names) to any given musical note the objective becomes to enable our students to be able to combine sequences of those notes into major (or minor for that matter?) scales.

 In order to do this effectively they need to develop a knowledge of "intervals" (perhaps most effectively explained as being the "gap" between two notes?)